 Appropriate Vaccine Usage

-This indicates the percent of patients who were given the flu and pneumonia vaccines.
-Higher vaccination rates should be the norm at this point.
+This is the percent of residents who were given the pneumonia and flu vaccines.
+High vaccination rates should be the norm at this point.

 Residents Maintain Autonomy

-This indicates the percent of patients who required more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living could indicate the deterioration of a patient's health.
+This is the percentage of residents that required increased assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living may be a sign of the decline of a resident's well-being.

 Ability to Keep Residents Mobile

-This is the percentage of patients that were able to retain mobility over time.
-Optimizing mobility is usually a great sign for residents' well-being.
+This indicates the percent of residents that maintained mobility over time.
+Preserving mobility is usually a good sign for residents' health.

 Short-term Care: Rehospitalizations